Last Updated on May 5, 2021 by Red Nomad OZ

 5. Mt Schank, Mt Gambier (Plateaus & Falls Precinct)

 Mt Rouse wasn’t the first extinct volcano I’d visited.
-Way WAAAAY back in the dim distant past – when I was nearly HALF the age I am now – I climbed Australia’s youngest volcano with my then flatmate on – yes, I was even doing it way back then – a road trip passing through Mt Gambier!
+Way WAAAAY back in the dim distant past – when I was nearly HALF the age I am now – I climbed Australia’s youngest volcano.
+I was with my then flatmate on – yes, I was even doing it way back then – a road trip passing through Mt Gambier!

-But living in a pre-Facebook and pre-digital photography world – yes, those were dark times – didn’t stop us from taking the equivalent of today’s ‘selfies’ as we wound our way up the 159 metre elevation to the top of Mt Schank to look down into the crater.
-Current tourist information talks of the marvellous summit views across the limestone plains, complete with lava flows, but those clearly passed us by with our own selves front and centre in ALL the photos of this trip!
+Living in a pre-Facebook and pre-digital photography world – yes, those were dark times – didn’t stop us from taking a ‘selfie’ equivalent.
+We wound our way up the 159 metre elevation to the top of Mt Schank to look down into the crater.
+Current tourist information talks of the marvellous summit views across the limestone plains, complete with lava flows.
+Those attractions clearly passed us by with our own selves front and centre in ALL the photos of this trip!

 That wouldn’t happen today …